nicholaseager/nicholaseager.github.io/index.md

 ---
 layout: home
-title: Adventure Photography and Film
+title: Adventure Film and Photography
-description: Nicholas Eager Adventure Photography and Film
+description: Nicholas Eager Adventure Film and Photography
 featured_image: /images/social.jpg
 ---

-<center><h1>Adventure Photography and Film</h1></center>
+<center><h1>Adventure Film and Photography</h1></center>

 <img src="https://d10smlm4r150o9.cloudfront.net/photos/ne/2021/DSCF1864.jpg">

-I am an international adventure photographer and film-maker.
+I am an international adventure film-maker and photographer.
 I specialize in documenting all of the tiny, special moments from off the beaten path adventures around the world.

 <a href="{{ "/about" | relative_url }}" class="button button--small">Learn More</a>